FAU-CDI/drupal-legalgen/README.md

 ## Customization

-Generates above-mentioned legal statements in English and German.
+Generates the above-mentioned legal statements in English and German.
 To enable generation in another language, add specifications for this language to the config and the respective template to the template folder.

 A limited number of customization options are available (see below).
 </br>
 </br>

-## Service: WisskiLegalGenerator
+## Service: LegalGenerator

 Each of the three legal statements can be generated through the following function: